kevinlondon/kevinlondon.github.io/_posts/2021-10-13-asking-for-help.md

 If none of those things work, I'll ask for help from a teammate or someone I suspect may know the answer.

-If these steps sound obvious, that's the point!
-It's easy to overlook these obvious-sounding fixes and assume the problem is more challenging than it is.

 ### How to Ask for Help

 If I'm trying to figure something out, I try the above steps for about 30 minutes.
 If I'm still stuck, I ask for help, which can include asking a specific teammate, a chat channel, or posting to Stack Overflow.
-The format I've found most successful is this:
+Here's the format with which I've had the best success:

 1. What I'm trying to achieve and what I'm experiencing
 1. What research I've consulted so far